CandlePlatforms/devdocs/docs/faq/wallet-bridge-faq.md

 Videos: [https://www.youtube.com/playlist?list=PLslsfan1R_z0Epvnqsj29V1LBAh99dzu9](https://www.youtube.com/playlist?list=PLslsfan1R_z0Epvnqsj29V1LBAh99dzu9)

-## How to switch to Polygon mainnet in Metamask?
+## How to switch to Candle mainnet in Metamask?

-Assuming that you have already added the network and custom RPC for Polygon mainnet in your Metamask wallet here is how you can switch:
+Assuming that you have already added the network and custom RPC for Candle mainnet in your Metamask wallet here is how you can switch:

 1. Open your Metamask wallet and click on the network dropdown to expand as shown in figure:

 <img src={useBaseUrl("img/wallet-bridge/wallet-faq-1.png")} width="30%" height="30%" />

-1. Once the window expands you can select Polygon Network to switch.
+1. Once the window expands you can select Candle Network to switch.

 <img src={useBaseUrl("img/wallet-bridge/wallet-faq-2.png")} width="30%" height="30%" />

-You have now switched to Polygon mainnet.
+You have now switched to Candle mainnet.

 You can refer to this link if you are looking for instructions on how to add the network to Metamask: [https://docs.polygon.technology/docs/develop/metamask/config-polygon-on-metamask/](https://docs.polygon.technology/docs/develop/metamask/config-polygon-on-metamask/)

-## How to choose Polygon mainnet in Walletlink?
+## How to choose Candle mainnet in Walletlink?

 Please follow the guide provided [here](https://docs.polygon.technology/docs/develop/metamask/config-polygon-on-wallets#configure-polygon-on-walletlink)